looker/lookerbot/README.md

 ### Data Access

-We suggest creating a Looker user specifically for the Slack bot, and using that user's API credentials.
+We suggest creating a Looker API user specifically for the Slack bot, and using that user's API credentials.
 It's worth remembering that _everyone who can talk to your Slack bot has the permissions of this user_.
 If there's data you don't want people to access via Slack, ensure that user cannot access it using Looker's permissioning mechanisms.

 Also, keep in mind that when the Looker bot answers questions in Slack _the resulting data moves into Slack and is now hosted there_.
 Be sure to carefully consider what data is allowed to leave Looker.
 Slack retains chat message history on their servers and pushes many types of notifications about messages out via other services.